Grand Canal (China): Duke Huan's Conduit

-In 369 CE, General Huan Wen of the Eastern Jin dynasty connected the shallow river valleys of the Huai and the Yellow.
+In AD 369, General Huan Wen of the Eastern Jin dynasty connected the shallow river valleys of the Huai and the Yellow.
 He achieved this by joining two of these rivers' tributaries, the Si and the Ji respectively, at their closest point, across a low watershed of the Shandong massif.
 Huan Wen's primitive summit canal became a model for the engineers of the Jizhou Canal.

 Yilou Canal

 The Shanyang Canal originally opened onto the Yangtze a short distance south of Yangzhou.
 As the north shore of the Yangtze gradually silted up to create the sandbank island of Guazhou, it became necessary for boats crossing to and from the Jiangnan Canal to sail the long way around the eastern edge of that island.
 After a particularly rough crossing of the Yangtze from Zhenjiang, the local prefect realized that a canal dug directly across Guazhou would reduce the journey time and thus make the crossing safer.
-The Yilou Canal was opened in 738 CE and still exists, though not as part of the modern Grand Canal route.
+The Yilou Canal was opened in 738 and still exists, though not as part of the modern Grand Canal route.